 It is thought that this church is on a site that has offered worship for more than 1700 years.
 Fragments of Roman material can still be seen here and there in the fabric of the current building.
-The monuments and reuse of stone chart the history of the church’s development over time.
-Spanning eight centuries since Fulcherius in the late 12th century the incumbents stretch down to the present day, Fr James Elston becoming Team Vicar in 2012.
+The monuments and reuse of stone chart the history of the church’s development since Fulcherius in the late 12th century.
+The list of incumbents spans eight centuries down to the present day, Fr James Elston becoming Team Vicar in 2012.

-Until 150 years ago, people were still being buried in the churchyard and there have been some notable burials over time including Mary Wollstonecraft, author of The Vindication of the Rights of Women.
-Sir John Soane built his impressive family mausoleum in the churchyard, the design of which then went on to inspire Sir Giles Gilbert Scott’s design for the now famous red telephone box.
-The churchyard was also the site of the first romantic meeting of Mary Godwin and Percy Bysshe Shelley.
+Until 150 years ago, people were still being buried in the churchyard.
+Notable burials over time include Mary Wollstonecraft, author of The Vindication of the Rights of Women and Sir John Soane.
+Soane built his impressive family mausoleum in the churchyard, the design of which went on to inspire Sir Giles Gilbert Scott’s famous red telephone box.
+The churchyard was also the site of the first romantic tryst of Mary Godwin and Percy Bysshe Shelley.

 The Hardy Tree

-As the Victorian’s set about building a railway through the churchyard many bodies had to be exhumed and moved.
-Their original tombstones were re-erected around the base of a nearby tree at the direction of Thomas Hardy, the famous writer, who was then a surveyor.
+When the Victorians set about building a railway through the churchyard many bodies had to be exhumed and moved.
+The original tombstones were re-erected around the base of a nearby tree at the direction of Thomas Hardy, the famous writer, then a surveyor.